 - You DO take possession of the assets during the rollover

-- 20% withholding tax for assets coming from employer retirement plans
+- 20% withholding mandatory for assets distributed from employer retirement plans to cover potential federal income tax

 - 60-day rule does apply